tfaraon/python_tools/README.md

-In this folder are stored some scripts made to read Delft3D output files for easier plotting.
+Here are stored some scripts i made during my studies.

-Basically it extracts Netcdf data and allows it to be stored in python vars.
+Delft3D_Quicktools contains scripts i created to use Delft3D

-To use it, just work in D3D_output_main.py and use the modules FLOW and WAVE readers.
+XB_toolbox contains scripts i used during my internship to create XBeach simulations.
+They aren't too evolved but they work.